How To Solve Your Heartburn Problems

 - Don’t eat for 3 hours before bedtime.

 - Avoid or eat smaller amounts of your trigger foods.
 Common trigger foods include sugar, alcohol, raw onion or garlic, fatty foods, tomatoes, spicy foods, citrus fruits and chocolate.
 Keep a log about what foods trigger your symptoms and figure out your tolerance level to them.

 - Make sure to eat foods rich in zinc and B-vitamins – this shouldn’t be a problem if you are eating a whole-foods nutrient-dense diet.

 - Minimize highly processed foods that are nutrient-poor.

-- Include fermented foods and drinks in your meals to introduce beneficial probiotics that assist with good digestion.
+- Include fermented foods and drinks in your meals.
+These have beneficial probiotics that help with good digestion.

 - Make the connection between your stress levels and digestive symptoms.
 You can’t digest your food well if you’re stressed out.
 Stress hormones interfere with good digestion (your body isn’t thinking about digesting food when it’s running from a threat).
 You digest your food best when you are in a “rest and digest” state when eating and afterward.
 Sit and relax after for 30 minutes after your meals.